TheIoTLearningInitiative/IBMInternetOfThings/documentation/NodeRED.md

 - Analysis
 - Advanced

+# Node-RED Library

+> Find new nodes, share your flows and see what other people have done with Node-RED.
+[Homepage](http://flows.nodered.org/)

 # Node-RED Application on BlueMix

 > You should have connected a registered Device in Watson IoT Platform